 - Get active.
-Fit in physical activity where you can in your day, whether taking a family walk after dinner or hitting the gym.
-Remember, children and teens should get 60 or more minutes of physical activity per day, and adults should get two and a half hours per week.
+Add physical activity whenever you can into your day, whether it's taking a family walk after dinner or joining the gym.
+Fitness centers often offer group classes for kids, such as swimming or dance.
+Remember, children and teens should get 60 minutes or more of physical activity per day, and adults should get two and a half hours per week.

-- Stay positive and try not to complain about how much you dislike exercising or eating healthy foods; your child is listening to everything you say, even if you think they're ignoring you.
+- Stay positive!
+Even if you struggle to work in physical activity or to finish your vegetables, set a good example – your child is listening to everything you say, even if you think they're ignoring you.

-- Seek help from a qualified health professional.
-A registered dietitian nutritionist is your best source of reliable and up-to-date food and nutrition information.
+If you're looking for more tips on improving eating habits in the year to come, seek help from a qualified health professional.
+A registered dietitian nutritionist is your best source for reliable and up-to-date food and nutrition information.